BetonQuest/BetonQuest/.github/ISSUE_TEMPLATE/feature_request_template.md

 ---
 name: Feature Request
-about: Suggest new features to help us improve the plugin
+about: Suggest new features to help us improve the plugin!
 title: ''
 labels: Feature Request
 assignees: ''